 It was several months of going back and forth, weighing pros and cons, before I finally ruled out a 5th wheel.
 Fifth wheels appealed to me because the stability makes them easier to tow, less intimidating for a first timer.
 But what it came down to had nothing to do with the pros and everything to do with the cons.
 Actually, just one con.

 While I will be downsizing significantly, I never wanted to downsize to practically nothing.
-And when the bed of your truck is taken up largely with the hardware to connect the trailer, you lose a lot of storage space.
+You lose a lot of storage space when the bed of your truck is taken up largely with the hardware to connect the trailer.
 The toys I want for the road (bike, inflatable kayak, paddle board, telescope, sun oven) don’t require a toy hauler but they do require storage space.
-Once I accepted this, 5th wheels were crossed off the list once and for all.
+Once I accepted this, I crossed 5th wheels off the list once and for all.

 That left…the Travel Trailer.
 But with so many beauties to choose from, how do you narrow it down?